godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-dev-5.md

 Here are just a few of the exciting changes that have come in the last couple of weeks!

-- GDScript: Add `@export_custom` annotation ([GH-72912](https://github.com/godotengine/godot/pull/72912)).
-- GDScript: Allow `@exported` Arrays to set property hints for their elements ([GH-82952](https://github.com/godotengine/godot/pull/82952)).
-- Add multi-selection for SpriteFramesEditor ([GH-85494](https://github.com/godotengine/godot/pull/85494)).
-- Add new Parallax2D node ([GH-87391](https://github.com/godotengine/godot/pull/87391)).
+- 2D: Add new Parallax2D node ([GH-87391](https://github.com/godotengine/godot/pull/87391)).
 This supersedes the current ParallaxLayer/ParallaxBackground nodes and removes many limitations that we had with them.
 You can even convert ParallaxLayers and ParallaxBackgrounds into Parallax2D nodes conveniently in the editor.
 Going forward we recommend always using Parallax2D for your parallax needs.
 We think that the Parallax2D does everything that ParallaxLayer/ParallaxBackground could do and more!
 If you find something that ParallaxLayer/ParallaxBackground can do that Parallax2D can't, please let us know as soon as possible.
+- Animation: Add multi-selection for SpriteFrames editor ([GH-85494](https://github.com/godotengine/godot/pull/85494)).
+- Audio: Add interactive music support ([GH-64488](https://github.com/godotengine/godot/pull/64488)).
+This feature was 5 years in the making, starting with the work of Daniel Matarov during [GSoC 2019](/article/gsoc-2019-progress-report-3/#interactive-music), continued by Juan Linietsky in 2022, and finalized this year!
+- Audio: Fix audio crackling issues on Windows using certain DACs due to incorrect WASAPI buffer size ([GH-89283](https://github.com/godotengine/godot/pull/89283)).
-- Add methods to get argument count of methods ([GH-87680](https://github.com/godotengine/godot/pull/87680)).
+- Core: Add methods to get argument count of methods ([GH-87680](https://github.com/godotengine/godot/pull/87680)).
+- Core: Merge `uid_cache.bin` and `global_script_class_cache.cfg` after mounting PCKs ([GH-82084](https://github.com/godotengine/godot/pull/82084)).
+- Editor: Automatically create folder in project manager create and import ([GH-56420](https://github.com/godotengine/godot/pull/56420)).
+- Editor: Fix custom resource icons in FileSystem ([GH-77932](https://github.com/godotengine/godot/pull/77932)).
+- GDScript: Add `@export_custom` annotation ([GH-72912](https://github.com/godotengine/godot/pull/72912)).
+- GDScript: Allow `@exported` Arrays to set property hints for their elements ([GH-82952](https://github.com/godotengine/godot/pull/82952)).
+- GDScript: Allow LSP to process multiple messages per poll ([GH-89284](https://github.com/godotengine/godot/pull/89284)).
+- GUI: Fix mouse entered notifications ([GH-88992](https://github.com/godotengine/godot/pull/88992)).
+- Import: Add "skip file" import option to skip (and exclude from export) importable formats ([GH-87972](https://github.com/godotengine/godot/pull/87972)).
+- Linux: Wayland: Restore tablet support and handle multiple tools ([GH-88744](https://github.com/godotengine/godot/pull/88744)).
+- macOS: Enable input from controllers in the background ([GH-88978](https://github.com/godotengine/godot/pull/88978)).
+- Particles: Fix early activation of particle trail sections ([GH-89042](https://github.com/godotengine/godot/pull/89042)).
+- Rendering: Fix Volumetric Fog VoxelGI updates ([GH-86023](https://github.com/godotengine/godot/pull/86023)).
+- Thirdparty: Updates to astcenc 4.7.0, clipper2 1.3.0, harfbuzz 8.3.0, libpng 1.6.43, thorvg 0.12.7, pcre2 10.43.
+- And a lot of documentation improvements!

 And many more!
 Please see the [**interactive changelog**](https://godotengine.github.io/godot-interactive-changelog/#4.3-dev5) for more, there has been a lot of great work this release and the shortness of these release notes are not an indication of the amount of great stuff coming.